Patsch91/NerdOCTAXE-Gamma/README.md

 **DISCLAIMER:** This device is an *highly advanced* build and partly WIP.
 To get 8 Asics and the voltage regulator soldered properly *can* be very hard and frustrating if you are not used to soldering Asics or soldering in general.
 Using that amount of power, this device isn't a toy and you should know what you are doing - stay safe!

-**PCB:** For example with the JLC Plugin for Kicad you can export the files out of Kicad to order directly from JLCPCB or any other PCB-Manufacturer
+**PCB:** For example with the JLC Plugin for Kicad you can export the files out of Kicad to order directly from JLCPCB or any other PCB-Manufacturer.
+I ordered 1oz on inner and outer layers and its working well for several weeks now.
+Happy to hear some feedback on 2/1oz or even 2/2oz boards (2/2oz would be incredibly hard to solder though)

 **BOM:** You can directly upload the .csv in this repo to Digikey.
-You will have to order the Lilygo T-Display S3 and the XT60PW-M seperately
+You will have to order the Lilygo T-Display S3 and the XT60PW-M Power Connector seperately

 **HEATSINKS:** For this build I used two Thermalright AXP90-X53.
 For cooling the CSDs there is still room for improvement